 - To use clear planning, which gives pupils what they need to know, to move to the next phase of their education

-- To ensure that gaps in knowledge and skills for disadvantaged pupils are addressed, via q.f.t. and early intervention
+- To ensure that gaps in knowledge and skills for disadvantaged pupils are addressed, via Quality First Teaching strategies, Adaptive Teaching and early intervention

 - To include excitement and pace, in every area of learning, so that children enjoy and embed their outcomes

-- To use assessment which critically reveals pupil impacts - but also to evaluate curriculum impact: and revise implementation if necessary, to improve outcomes for pupils
+- To use assessment systems which critically chart pupil progress - but also to evaluate curriculum impact: and revise implementation, if necessary, to improve outcomes for pupils

 - To make natural links between core subjects and other curriculum areas, to enable a real synthesis of knowledge and understanding, across our everyday experiences.